Rebecca has taught for 23 years in a variety of settings. This is her first post as Head of School after 10 years of senior leadership.

 Lindsay Fry is the Head of School at Corsham Primary’s Pound Pill site.
 She has enjoyed over 20 years in the teaching profession and has taught the whole of the primary age range, in a variety of settings, ranging from a small village school to larger town schools.
 Lindsay has over 10 years of school leadership experience and has been a Head teacher for 4 years.
 Her qualifications include the National Professional Qualification for Headship and Masters of Education studies in Mentoring.
 Her particular areas of expertise include teaching and learning, behaviour management and school improvement.

-I was appointed Headteacher of Ludwell Community Primary School in September 2018, and I am delighted to be part of such a supportive and welcoming school community.
-I started my teaching career in prisons and young offenders institutions – a role which I thoroughly enjoyed.
-I have always been interested in the role between education and later life chances.
-I am fully committed to ensuring that every child at Ludwell is able to achieve well academically, be challenged in and outside of the classroom and to be taught moral values such as tolerance, respect and honesty, so that they are able to take their place in (and be prepared for) life in a modern, democratic society.
+Jennie was appointed Headteacher of Ludwell Community Primary School in September 2018, and is delighted to be part of such a supportive and welcoming school community.
+Jennie started her teaching career in prisons and young offenders institutions – a role which she thoroughly enjoyed.
+She has always been interested in the role between education and later life chances.
+She is fully committed to ensuring that every child at Ludwell is able to achieve well academically, be challenged in and outside of the classroom and to be taught moral values such as tolerance, respect and honesty, so that they are able to take their place in (and be prepared for) life in a modern, democratic society.

-As an ex-officio governor, I attend all governing body meetings and provide detailed and relevant information about pupils' progress, attainment and overall school development on a broad range of curricular activities.
+As an ex-officio governor, Jennie attends all governing body meetings and provides detailed and relevant information about pupils' progress, attainment and overall school development on a broad range of curricular activities.
 A key responsibility is all matters pertaining to safeguarding.

-I have been married to John for 20 years and we have 4 children ranging in age from 23 to 11.
-We are a busy and noisy household and you will often find me in the kitchen surrounded by either our 3 dogs – Teddy, Henry and Dave – or our 3 cats – Truffles, Amy and Enid.
-When I am not at work, I enjoy walking the dogs in the beautiful Somerset countryside, watching The Great British Bake Off, singing (enthusiastically) and the theatre.
+Jennie has been married to John for 20 years and they have 4 children ranging in age from 23 to 11.
+They are a busy and noisy household and you will often find Jennie in the kitchen surrounded by either their 3 dogs – Teddy, Henry and Dave – or their 3 cats – Truffles, Amy and Enid.
+When she is not at work, Jennie enjoys walking the dogs in the beautiful Somerset countryside, watching The Great British Bake Off, singing (enthusiastically) and the theatre.